UK has ‘high confidence’ in US security measures despite Yemen group chat breach

 “But we’ve got high confidence that the measures that we have got with our allies, including the United States, remain intact.”

-The US carried out a series of air strikes against the rebel Houthi militant group in Yemen on March 15 following continued attacks on shipping in the Red Sea.
+The US carried out a series of air strikes against the rebel Houthi militant group in Yemen on March 15 following continued attacks on shipping in the Red Sea – an operation in which the UK provided air-to-air refuelling support.

 But two hours beforehand, details of the attack had been sent to a Signal group chat that included the US vice-president JD Vance, defence secretary Pete Hegseth and secretary of state Marco Rubio, among others.